apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="getAPI">GET</code> `/druid/indexer/v1/waitingTasks`

 Retrieves an array of waiting tasks in the Druid cluster.
 It is functionally equivalent to `/druid/indexer/v1/tasks?state=waiting`.
+For definitions of the response properties, see the [Tasks table](../querying/sql-metadata-tables.md#tasks-table).

 #### Query parameters